donaldng/tweet-feed/README.md

 This is a twitter wrapper built with another wrapper twitterscrapper.

+Most twitter wrapper doesn't offer hastags or dollartags filtering options.

-The purpose of this software is to clean up twitter live feeds which is often infested by all ads and spam bots, which makes life hard trying to consume any valuable information.
+The purpose of this software is to clean up twitter live feeds which is often infested by all ads spamming bots, which makes life hard trying to consume valuable information from live feeds.

-## Ads and spams
+## Example tweet of an typical spam ads

 ```
 don't miss out on registering on Binance, before registrations close again